pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 A wheel or `.whl` file, is a zipped file that has the extension `.whl`.
 The wheel does not contain any of your packages configuration files such as **setup.cfg** or **pyproject.toml**.
-This distribution is a pre-build, ready-to-install format.
+This distribution is already built so it's ready to install.

 Because it is prebuilt, the wheel file will be faster to install for pure Python projects and can lead to consistent installs across machines.